 Now, you just have to convince recruiters that you will be a valuable asset.
 This won’t be an easy feat, considering your huge employment gap.

-If you wish to go back to work, you need to prove how you’re still as skillful as before.
+If you wish to return to work, you need to prove you’re still as skillful as before.
 You also need to show how motherhood played a significant impact in who you are today.
 And one way to achieve that is a well-written resume.

 Here are the best pieces of advice that will come in handy while making your resume.
 Read on!

 Ways to Write a Resume for Stay-at-home Mom on Resume

 Before getting on with job hunting after a long time of staying home, you need to prepare your emotional and mental being.